UYSio/uysio.github.io-src/cv.md

 - Splunk, AppDynamics, Runscope
 - CI/CD with Jenkins
 - infrastructure on AWS using CloudFormation
+- integration with Apigee (now Google Edge) with which to publicise the API

 ### The Capital Markets Company (CAPCO)